Skip to content

 • Identify an “anchor” node to start traversal.

-• Current heuristic: pick the node with the most WHERE predicates; if tied, choose the node with more properties referenced in RETURN.
+• Current heuristic: pick the node with the most WHERE predicates.

 • (Future: cost-based optimization.)